Akuli/python-tutorial/classes.md

 `url`, `founding_year` and `free_to_use` are not variables, they are **attributes**.
 More specifically, they are **instance attributes**.
+The biggest difference is that variables are accessed by their name, and attributes are accessed by typing a name of an object (like stackoverflow), then a dot and then the name of the attribute.

 If we make another Website, does it have the same `url`, `founding_year` and `free_to_use`?